Brewers vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (3-3) will take to the mound for the Twins and make his 14th start of the season.
+- The Twins will send Bailey Ober (3-3) to the mound for his 10th start this season.

-- He has earned a quality start seven times in 13 starts this season.
+- He has earned a quality start four times in nine starts this season.

-- Lopez has four starts in a row of five innings or more.
+- Ober has pitched five or more innings in nine straight games and will look to extend that streak.

-- In 13 appearances this season, he has finished one without allowing an earned run.
+- In nine appearances this season, he has finished two without allowing an earned run.

 |Opponent